 You can’t change some risk factors, such as age, gender, ethnic background and family history.
 But you can reduce the risk of CVD with a healthy lifestyle (i.e. a healthy diet and regular physical activity).

-Risk factors of CVD in women
+Risk factors for CVD in women

 • autoimmune diseases – women with conditions such as lupus or rheumatoid arthritis have a higher risk of heart disease